Daita Logo

 agent = Agent(

-prompt="You are a data analyst.
+prompt="You are a database analyst.
 Help users query and analyze data.",

 tools=[db]